 - 1. Be of a compatible scale and character with the existing neighborhood. - 2.
 Provide respectful transitions between new and existing structures. - 3.
 Conform to building envelopes that preserve access to light and air and require appropriate setbacks along neighborhood streets, transitioning in size and scale toward adjacent residential structures. - 4.
 Provide ground level open space. - 5.
-Development within the Flex Space overlay should be small-scale and limit impacts to nearby residential areas. - 6.
+Development within the Flex Space overlay should mitigate impacts to nearby residential areas. - 6.
 Compose building facades with a substantial area of transparent windows or doors to provide visual connection between activities inside and outside the building. - 7.
-Orient buildings' primary entrances toward the front property line. - 8.
+Orient buildings' primary entrances toward the street. - 8.
 Provide landscaping in the area between the building and the street.